BA-CalderonMorales/dev-environment/CONTRIBUTING.md

-# Contributing to Development Environment
+# Contributing

+For detailed contributor and maintainer documentation, please see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Adding New Distributions